-$^{16}$ probably also 8.4 and later.
+$^{15}\,$ probably also 8.4 and later.

-Alternatively, the installed R can be run, preferably with --vanilla.
-Then runs the basic tests and then all the tests on the standard and recommended packages.
-These tests can be run from anywhere: the basic tests write their results in the tests folder of the R home directory and run fewer tests than the first approach: in particular they do not test things which need Internet access-that can be tested by
+runs the basic tests and then all the tests on the standard and recommended packages.
+These tests can be run from anywhere: the basic tests write their results in the tests folder of the R home directory and run fewer tests than the first approach: in particular they do not test things which need Internet access-that can be tested by tools::testInstalledBasic("internet")